2.16.1 Unix Pathnames

 (parse "foo.bar.baz") ⇒ "foo.bar", "baz", NIL

-The directory of pathnames beginning with a slash (or a search-list, see search-lists) is starts :absolute, others start with :relative.
+The directory component of pathnames beginning with a slash (or a search-list, see search-lists) starts with :absolute, others start with :relative.
 The .. directory is parsed as :up; there is no namestring for :back:

 (pathname-directory "/usr/foo/bar.baz") ⇒ (:ABSOLUTE "usr" "foo")